npalomin/georeferencing-and-mapping-fame-data/README.md

 [![Image from Gyazo](https://i.gyazo.com/f03aa2cca77f7021893c0e668ba33809.gif)](https://gyazo.com/f03aa2cca77f7021893c0e668ba33809)

+---

 Then, click on the **NEW DATASET** botton and **BROWSE** for the GeoJSON file on your computer.
 Click on **CONNECT DATASET**.
 You will have uploaded your file and you will see a spreadsheet on the browser window.
 Click on **CREATE MAP** to generate a basic interactive map that you will customize.

 [![Image from Gyazo](https://i.gyazo.com/18d415a818f0a96302bbe06957e85897.png)](https://gyazo.com/18d415a818f0a96302bbe06957e85897)

+---

 Similar to QGIS, the information is organized in layers.
 Before customizing your information it is recommended to select a neutral 'Base map' that doesn't 'compete' with the information you want to communicate.
 Click on the **BASEMAP** button and select an icon (e.g.: POSITRON (LABELS BELOW)).

 [![Image from Gyazo](https://i.gyazo.com/2158dce6ca0d1f32e8b1249c5d338114.gif)](https://gyazo.com/2158dce6ca0d1f32e8b1249c5d338114)

+---

-Go <- Back to the main screen (blue letter on the top left) Click on your data layer to edit its **STYLE** (this will have the same name of your uploaded GeoJSON file) The panel on the left will change.
+Go <- Back to the main screen (blue letter on the top left).
+Click on your data layer to edit its **STYLE** (this will have the same name of your uploaded GeoJSON file) The panel on the left will change.
 Keep *1.
 Aggregation* as default.
 On *2.
 Style* change the **POINT SIZE** value to 10.
 Then, on **POINT COLOR** change from 'Solid' to 'By Value' and choose a column of categoric data (e.g.: primary_uk_sic_2007_code).
 Click on 'Quantiles' and select 'Category'.
 Select the color scheme of your preference (ideally one that contrasts with your base map).
 Select any color number and change the 'transparency' value from '1' to '0.5'.
 Click 'out' of the pop-up window.